 - i.
-All design elements shall be consistent with Italianiate standards - ii.
+All design elements shall be consistent with Italianate standards - ii.
 Driveway access shall be shared by all units - iii.
-A common sharred walkway / pedestrian pathway shall be provided to access front doors to all units - iv.
+A common shared walkway / pedestrian pathway shall be provided to access front doors to all units - iv.
 If pedestrian access and driveway access is provided via the same pathway, decorative paving materials shall be employed in lieu of poured concrete or asphalt paving - v.
-All units shall have private outdoor space measuring a minimum of 8 feet x 6 feet; said outdoor space may be provided via an at-grade patio, courtyard, yard, a raised front porch, or an upper-level terrace, including a roof terrace. - vi.
-Garden walls shall be used to delinate private outdoor space provided to individual units, if said outdoor space is provided at-grade
+All units shall have private outdoor space measuring a minimum of 8 feet x 6 feet; said outdoor space may be provided via an at-grade patio, courtyard, yard, a raised front porch, or an upper-level terrace - vi.
+Garden walls shall be used to delineate private outdoor space provided to individual units, if said outdoor space is provided at-grade